elan0baharie/went-to-bali-mwahaha/README.md

 ## Description

 _The site was started but needs basic e-commerce site functions added.
 The client would like to see the cart info updated as the user browses.
 After this is done.
-There is a list of functions to address with testing for the features. _
+There is a list of functions to address with testing for the features._

+## Added Featuress

+* _No negative orders can be submitted on products index path_
+* _Flash messages for successfully signing up, out, and in_
+* _Flash messages for product addition, updates, and destruction_
+* _Admin functionality added under User Account link.
+Must enter "Loren" for question.
+Case Sensitive_
+* _Only admins can access link to create, edit, & delete products_
+* _Products validate input_
+* _Products can have decimal input upon creation now_

 ## Setup/Installation Requirements